How to use an Ebelskiver Pan!

-The only other items you will need to make these fried round pancakes are a turning tool and good recipe.
+The only other items you will need to make these fried round pancakes are a turning tool, a large platter and good recipe.
 I use a thin metal knitting needle to turn my Ebelskivers during frying.
-It works real well, but they do make special turning tools with wooden handles for frying these round pancakes and dumplings.
+It works real well for me.
+There are special turning tools with wooden handles for frying round pancakes and dumplings.

 Get ready for a treat!

 If you want a traditional style Ebelskiver pan to make those delicious Danish pancakes, then a heavy cast iron pan is the recommended choice.
 This is the pan my mother would use when I was a child in the 1960's.
 As a family we would travel to the quaint Danish town of Solvang, California and treat ourselves to Ebelskivers in one of the many restaurants located in this unique town.
 These Danish stuffed pancakes in Solvang are made in pans just like the ones the Danish used many years ago.

 My favorite pan is a 7-cup Aebleskiver Pan that is cast iron and has seven wells for cooking these round pancakes.
 Many of the brands today are priced just right for everyone's budget.
 Any gourmet cook or budding chef will love the quality of cast iron cookware.
 Cast iron cookware when taken care of properly can last a lifetime.